Candlemas : The Feast of the Candle or Crêpes?

 History of the Holiday

 La Chandeleur is both a Catholic holiday as well as a pagan holiday.
 The foundation of this holiday celebrates the ending of a hard and difficult season, and the anticipation of a new and fresh season.
+Where the days start to become longer, therefore more daylight.

 For the pagans, it’s the celebration of the fertility of the earth, the ending of a dark period (aka winter) and the start of something fresh and new (spring).
 They would make a pancake with the left over flour from the previous harvest, in order to make room for the wheat that will be harvested from the new crops.
+The Romans celebrated Lupercales (lupercal), in honor of Faunus, the god of herds and fertility, in honor of the first sowing of the grain.

 Superstitions and Sayings around Le Chandeleur